 How are Chiari malformations diagnosed?

 - An X-ray .This safe and painless procedure can be done in a doctor’s office and takes only a few minutes.

 How are Chiari malformations treated?

-Common types of CM surgery:
+Common types of Chiari Malformation surgery: